-- The Djibouti Government has set up an Inter-Ministerial Committee chaired by the Prime Minister and subcommittees have been established to observe the situation and impact. - A nation-wide lockdown is in place, except for essential services. - All commercial passenger flights suspended as well as train, boat and ship transport. - Traffic has been restricted to the minimum and is only allowed with administrative authorization. - Restrictions of air, land, and sea borders, interruption of passenger flights and trains to (and from) Djibouti; - Closure of educational institutions, religious/worship places, sports events and bars. - Quarantine sites to be established for infected persons and contact tracing procedures put in place; - Social distancing and other preventive measures including sanitization to be popularized by Government health agencies and the media. - The World Bank has provided Djibouti with US\$5 million credit towards efforts to prevent, detect, and respond to the rapid spread of COVID-19. - The World Health Organization has delivered protective equipment to the Ministry of Health including goggles, surgical gowns, gloves, face masks and hand sprayers.
+- The Djibouti Government has set up an Inter-Ministerial Committee chaired by the Prime Minister and subcommittees have been established to observe the situation and impact. - A nation-wide lockdown is in place, except for essential services. - All commercial passenger flights suspended as well as train, boat and ship transport.
+Passenger flights suspended till 1st September 2020. - Gatherings of more than ten people not allowed. - Use of facial masks in all public or private spaces in which social distancing cannot be observed is mandatory. - Public and private construction activities allowed to operate. - Traffic has been restricted to the minimum and is only allowed with administrative authorization. - Hotels can resume normal operations on 30th June 2020. - Restaurants may reopen on 15th June 2020 with distancing and hygiene measures in place; - Conference rooms, event halls, and cinemas are closed until 1st September 2020: - Leisure and amusement sites are closed until 30th June 2020; - Restrictions of air, land, and sea borders, interruption of passenger flights and trains to (and from) Djibouti.
+Land and sea borders to remain closed till September 1st 2020.i; - Closure of educational institutions, sports events and bars.
+Schools to remain closed until 2nd September 2020 - the start of the next school year; - Places of worship reopened but follows very strict measures of ensuring protection including wearing of facial masks and social distancing. - Quarantine sites to be established for infected persons and contact tracing procedures put in place. - e World Bank has provided Djibouti with US\$5 million credit towards efforts to prevent, detect, and respond to the rapid spread of COVID-19. - The World Health Organization has delivered protective equipment to the Ministry of Health including goggles, surgical gowns, gloves, face masks and hand sprayers.
 WHO has also ordered 500 test machines and 80 respirators for COVID-19 preparedness in the country.

 - Cargo movement of goods and services permitted. - Only commercial traffic to/from Ethiopia allowed through Galafi border.
-At Galafi, a health checkpoint has been set up to screen f people for Covid-19. - Port communities have raised awareness among Ethiopian drivers on compliance with barrier measures and brochures in Amharic language were produced and disseminated to the latter. - The Djibouti Port and Corridor is still operational, and no case has been detected.
-An alerting protocol is implemented by the port communities. - Slight truck shortage experienced due to spike in demand and drivers' fear of COVID-19.
+At Galafi, a health checkpoint has been set up to screen people for Covid-19. - Port communities have raised awareness among Ethiopian drivers on compliance with barrier measures and brochures in Amharic language were produced and disseminated to the latter. - The Djibouti Port and Corridor is still operational, and no case has been detected.
+An alerting protocol is implemented by the port communities.

-- Djibouti Ports and Free Zones Authority (DPFZA) introduced online payment gateway facility for the port community in order to limit physical visits to ports and free-zones premises and decrease online documentation completion time, enable savings on transportation while respecting government measures to contain the spread of the pandemic - Djibouti made 82.5% reduction in port tariffs and granted Free Terminal Handling Charges for 60 days, from Thursday, April 16th, 2020 for Ethiopia export cargo to the world gated in Djibouti Ports.

-Ministre Délégué auprès du Ministre de l'Économie et des Finances, chargé du Commerce, des PME de l'Artisanat, du Tourisme et de la Formalisation

-B.P.
-24 DJIBOUTI République de Djibouti

-Tél: + 253 21325441 +253 77851345 + 253 21355177

-Fax: + 253 21 35 49 09 Courriel: ministre.commerce.dj@gmail.com;

-ali.d.abdou@gmail.com; hassanchehem@ hotmail.fr
+Slight truck shortage experienced due to spike in demand and drivers' fear of COVID-19.
+Djibouti Ports and Free Zones Authority (DPFZA) introduced online payment gateway facility for the port community in order to limit physical visits to ports and free-zones premises and decrease online documentation completion time, enable savings on transportation while respecting government measures to contain the spread of the pandemic Djibouti made 82.5% reduction in port tariffs and granted Free Terminal Handling Charges for 60 days, from Thursday, April 16th, 2020 for Ethiopia export cargo to the world gated in Djibouti Ports.
+Coordinating Ministre Délégué auprès du Ministre de l'Économie et des Finances, chargé du Ministry (National Commerce, des PME de l'Artisanat, du Tourisme et de la Formalisation Contact Points) B.P.
+24 DJIBOUTI République de Djibouti Tél: + 253 21325441 +253 77851345 + 253 21355177 Fax: + 253 21 35 49 09 Courriel: ministre.commerce.dj@gmail.com; ali.d.abdou@gmail.com; hassanchehem@ hotmail.fr